 The 12th Century seating - still in place - around the walls will continue to be used and to provide a reminder of the circle of our forefathers who once gathered here to celebrate important times in their lives, long before any building occupied this special place.

-Dode is now loved and cared for by Douglas & Mary Chapman who can be contacted on 01622 734205, e-mail: firstname.lastname@example.org
+Dode has been loved and cared for the last 25 years by Douglas & Mary Chapman who can be contacted on 01622 734205, e-mail: email@example.com

 Designed by Maidstone Media copyright 2013